 Texas public universities and colleges offer this test.
 Call around locally where you live for dates and times.
 Make sure you send your scores to Texas A&M.

 Students who do not meet established minimum standards for the Texas Success Initiative assessment test are required by Texas law to be enrolled in the appropriate developmental program determined by Texas A&M.

 You will not be permitted to register for classes if you do not have proof of having tested for the Texas Success Initiative or if you do not furnish scores indicating exemption.

 – TSI, a computer-based test will be available the afternoon prior to your NSC for out-of-state students and others who have not met the TSI requirements prior to that time.
-Call Data and Research Services (DARS) at 979-845-0532 to confirm availability during your NSC.
+Call Testing Services at 979-845-0532 to confirm availability during your NSC.

 - TSI, a computer-based test, will be available during the afternoon on the first day of your NSC for out-of-state students and others who have not met the TSI requirements prior to that time.
-Call Data and Research Services (DARS) at 979-845-0532 confirm availability during your NSC.
+Call Testing Services at 979-845-0532 confirm availability during your NSC.

 If you have questions concerning the Texas Success Initiative mandate, call (979) 845-2724.